-This Instant Pot split pea soup recipe with ham is easy to make, and my kids love it too!
+This Instant Pot split pea soup recipe with ham is so easy to make and my kids love it!
 Throw it in your pressure cooker for 17 minutes and it's the perfect healthy soup made with dried peas that require no soaking beforehand.
 Fresh homemade split pea soup in less than 20 minutes flat used to be unheard of until now! #instantpot #pressurecooker

 - 40 oz vegetable stock